 The ORR’s investigation determined that trespass was known to occur and that due to the state of the fencing such unauthorised access was a straightforward matter.
 Despite efforts taken to raise awareness of hazards and limit the number of trespassers overall, in this case it had failed to maintain an adequate boundary or stop people getting into the yard.

-Most recently a railway terminal operator has been fined £6.5 million after being found guilty of negligence after the death of an 11-year-old boy in 2017.
+A railway terminal operator has also been fined £6.5 million after being found guilty of negligence after the death of an 11-year-old boy in 2017.
 The incident occurred when the young boy gained access to the depot with his friends to retrieve a football and was able to climb on top of a stationary freight wagon, where he received a fatal electric shock from the overhead line.

 The company was found guilty of two offences, failing to ensure, so far as is reasonably practicable, that persons not in their employment were not exposed to risks to their health and safety through the conduct of their undertaking and failing to undertake a suitable and sufficient assessment of the risks to persons not in their employment.